The Little Britain Challenge Cup is the property and construction industry’s annual sailing regatta.

 It is a fantastic event for project teams celebrating success, for team building and relationship building, and for client entertaining.
 It’s also a great time to learn to sail with other industry professionals and to improve your boat and racing skills.

 Little Britain is a two-day regatta, based at Shepards Wharf Marina, West Cowes, organised in early September every year.
+This year 2018 will be the 31st edition and will take place on Friday and Saturday 14th and 15th September.

 The event is organised by a volunteer committee who work in the industry.